KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

-# Modelling neuromusculoskeletal defictis
+# Modelling neuromusculoskeletal deficits

-Physics-based computer simulations that can predict the effect of treatments (e.g., bony and soft tissue correction, ankle-foot-orthoses) on gait in children with cerebral palsy (CP) have the potential to improve the clinical decision-making.
+Physics-based computer simulations that can predict the effect of treatments (e.g., bony and soft tissue correction, ankle-foot-orthoses) on gait in children with cerebral palsy (CP) have the potential to improve clinical decision-making.
 To this end, an important challenge is to accurately personalise patient-specific neuromusculoskeletal models.

 ## Example 1.
 Modelling msk impairments from clinical exam

-(Description)
+The clinical exam is part of children's usual clinical care and consists of an extensive examination of

+Passive range of motion and muscle strength scores are provided in the 'Clinical Exam'/BCN_CP#:

+1. Passive range of motion (pROM)
+- Soleus (Silfversköld Test):
+	The patient lies supine, with one knee flexed at 90°.
+The ankle is moved into maximal dorsiflexion.
+The maximal dorsiflexion angle is measured (evaluation of the length of soleus).
+The typical value for dorsiflexion in this 	situation is 20 to 30 °. (pROM_Ankledf 90_#side)
+- Gastrocnemii (Silfversköld Test):
+	Tested in a similar position as Soleus.
+The knee is moved in full extension.
+At that time we can evaluate whether the length of the gastrocnemius limits the ankle motion, thereby decreasing the maximal dorsiflexion angle.
+The typical value 	for dorsiflexion in this situation is 	10 to 20°. (pROM_Ankledf 0_#side)
+- Hamstrings (popliteal angle - bilateral):
+	The patient lies supine.
+The evaluated limb is flexed at the level of the hip.
+The contralateral limb is flexed.
+Starting from knee flexion, the knee of the evaluated limb is moved into maximum extension.
+The deficit until full knee extension is noted (as a negative angle: lack to full extension).
+The typical value for the bilateral test is -15° to -0°. (p_ROM_Poplbi_#side)

+2. Strength
+	Strength is evaluated by manual muscle testing.
+The strength 	is evaluated for the full active range of motion.

+	Stength scores:
+	1 - Evidence of slight contraction of the muscle but joint 	motion is not visible 2 - Complete range of motion in gravity eliminated plane 3 - Perfect motion against gravity
+	4 - Motion against gravity with some (moderate resistance) 5 - Motion against gravity with maximal resistance

+For this example, you will need the code example_mskClinicalExam.
+The code will guide you through the estimation.
+You have to edit the code, inbetween % ------ start edit ----- and % ----- end edit -----

 ## Example 2.
 Modelling msk impairments from data-driven EMG torque relationships